briangershon/metatokens/README.md

 ## deployment

+There are two primary contracts:

+- the main contract `ERC1155M.sol` which should be a drop-in replacement for a standard ERC1155
+- the metatoken extension contract `Metatoken155.sol` which supports the additional metatoken features

+Deploy via:

+- `rm tools/.flattencache` # to build from scratch if desired
-- run `yarn flatten`
+- `yarn flatten`
+- deploy `flattened/ERC-1155M/ERC1155M_flattened.sol` via Remix
-- deploy via Remix
+- deploy `flattened/metatokens/ERC20Metatoken_flattened.sol` via Remix